 What “normal” snacks are gluten-free?

-There are also many kinds of chips that are naturally gluten-free (like corn chips and potato chips), but always make sure you read the ingredients lists and allergen warnings on the nutrition label.
+There are also many kinds of chips that are naturally gluten-free (like corn chips and potato chips), but always make sure you read the ingredient lists and allergen warnings on the nutrition label.

 Some snacks and candies seem like they would be gluten-free but have added ingredients that contain gluten and/or are manufactured in facilities that also process wheat products, which could result in cross-contamination.